Hardwickia: Uses

 The bark of the tree is used for making ropes.

 The timber obtained from Hardwickia binata is used for making agricultural equipment like cart wheels, oil mills, pestles and ploughs.

-The leaves, succulent stems and twigs serve as fodder for livestock.
+The leaves, succulent stems, and twigs serve as fodder for livestock.

-Bark is found to have a good adsorption capacity for mercury and a modification of the bark is found to be useful for removal of most of the mercury from water under certain conditions.
+The bark is found to have a good adsorption capacity for mercury, and a modification of the bark is found to be useful for the removal of mercury from water under certain conditions.